California Winter Rice Habitat Incentive Program - CWRHIP

 Program Overview

-In response to the recent decline of winter-flooded rice fields in the Central Valley and the ecological importance of this habitat base for wildlife, the California Legislature passed Assembly Bill 2348 in September of 2018.
-AB 2348 established the California Winter Rice Habitat Incentive Program, which is designed to continue, and further encourage the winter-flooding of harvested rice fields in the Central Valley of California.
-Approximately 75% of the energetic needs of dabbling ducks, and a significant portion of the energetic needs of migrating shorebirds utilizing the Sacramento Valley are provided by winter-flooded rice fields.
+Winter-flooded rice fields provide vital habitat for wildlife in the Central Valley, but this practice has been declining in recent years.
+In response, the California Legislature passed Assembly Bill 2348 in September 2018, establishing the California Winter Rice Habitat Incentive Program (CWRHIP) to encourage continued winter flooding of harvested rice fields.
+These flooded fields meet about 75% of the energy needs of dabbling ducks and a significant share of the needs of migrating shorebirds in the Sacramento Valley.

 Front Image (Pintail)